baobabsoluciones/cornflow/libs/core/README.rst

 Output path
 -----------

-Use the :code:`-op` or :code:`--output_path` options to set an output path for the files.
-The directories :code:`models/`, :code:`endpoint/` and :code:`schemas/` will be created directly in that direction instead of the :code:`cornflow-tools/output/` directory.
+Use the :code:`-o` or :code:`--output-path` options to set an output path for the files.
+The directories :code:`models/`, :code:`endpoint/` and :code:`schemas/` will be created directly in that direction instead of the :code:`./output/` directory.

 Example:

 .. code-block:: console

-    python generate_from_schema C:/Users/User/instance.json application_name --output_path C:/Users/User/output_files
+    generate_from_schema -p C:/Users/User/instance.json -a application_name --output-path C:/Users/User/output_files

 Remove methods